AdobeDocs/analytics.en/help/admin/admin-console/permissions/product-profile.md

 ### Analytics Tools

 Analytics tools permission items grant access to features that are independent of report suite settings.
-See [Analytics Tools](analytics-tools.md) for a full list of permission items and descriptions.
+See [Product profile permissions for Analytics Tools](analytics-tools.md) for a full list of permission items and descriptions.

 ## Product profile developers